 Although digital labour platforms assuage the government's employment numbers and create opportunities for workers with no better options, the contracting arrangement prevalent in the platform economy simultaneously takes advantage of and exacerbates workers' vulnerability and dependency.

 The independent contractor model takes the same elements of informality but rebrands the worker as free, flexible, independent, and entrepreneurial.
 Through various communication mechanisms advanced by the government and platforms, workers and aspiring workers-to-be are told that "they own their time and are free to use their own resources;" or that "they can earn as much as they want, depending on how much time they are able and willing to invest."
 Some worker-influencers also advance the same ideas on social media by retorting to complainants that they just work hard and stop complaining.
 Connected to this signalling of workers as free, independent, and entrepreneurial is also the identification of platform workers as more advanced and modernised than their counterparts (i.e., taxi drivers) because they work with technology apps.
 The attractiveness of the work is conveyed through multiple signs, including the use of celebrities as signifiers in platforms' job ads, despite how far their realities might be from the actual workers.

-During the pandemic, we saw another emerging trope: the promotion of riders as "superheroes".21 Interestingly, many public relations campaigns are released alongside news of workers' protests.
-These work to normalise the acceptability of on-demand work and Filipinos' understanding of it as a viable and even altruistic work opportunity for Filipinos.
+During the pandemic, we saw another emerging trope: the promotion of riders as "superheroes".
+Interestingly, many public relations campaigns are released alongside news of workers' protests.